 - 1. Describe the computer system and identify its types. - 2.
 Illustrate the use of different input devices. - 3.
 Categorize different output devices on the basis on operation. - 4.
-Study the design, development and analysis of software and hardware used to solve problems in a variety of business, scientific and social contexts.
+Design, development and analysis of software and hardware used to solve problems in a variety of business, scientific and social contexts.